DEDICATED TO THE LEGACY OF PRIMITIVE ANTIQUE AMERICAN SALT GLAZED STONEWARE

 In the 1600's and 1700's (mostly) early Americans made red ware or earthenware.
-Even into the 1800's red ware was still being made.
+Even into the 1900's red ware was still being made.
 This is another great area to collect, but much much harder to figure out who made it, when, why and where.
-Most is not stamped by the makers.
+Most is not stamped or signed by the makers.
 Some red ware is intricate and incredible and like stoneware, some is utilitarian and plain.
 This is all in the collectors eye and is opinion not factual.
 Some see vast beauty in the primitive nature of early pieces.

 Starting in the mid 1700's potteries began making stoneware and as time went on began stamping their names and towns on the pieces.
 This allows for documentation and answers the questions of who, where, and when.
 Then you can attach that information to the historical record of that person(pottery), that town city or village and the date at which this all happened.